influxdata/telegraf/plugins/inputs/ceph/README.md

 All admin measurements will have the following tags:

-- type: either 'osd' or 'mon' to indicate which type of node was queried
+- type: either 'osd', 'mon', 'mds' or 'rgw' to indicate which type of node was queried
 - id: a unique string identifier, parsed from the socket file name for the node
 - collection: the top-level key under which these fields were reported.
 Possible values are:
   - for MON nodes: